OSS-MLOPS-PLATFORM/oss-mlops-platform/tutorials/ray/02_Ray_usage.md

 ## 4. Environment Dependencies

-Your Ray application may have dependencies that exist outside of your Ray script.
+Your Ray application may have dependencies that exist outside your Ray script.
 For example:

 - Your Ray script may import/depend on some Python packages.

 - Your Ray script may be looking for some specific environment variables to be available.

-- Your Ray script may import some files outside of the script.
+- Your Ray script may import some files outside the script.

 To address this problem, you can (1) prepare your dependencies on the cluster in advance (e.g. using a container image) using the Ray Cluster Launcher, or (2) use Ray’s runtime environments to install them on the fly.